 “Don’t spoil a good story by telling the truth.” — Isabella Stewart Gardner

-If you're a museum or art lover, the Isabella Stewart Gardner Museum is a must see site in Boston Massachusetts.
-I just adored it.
-The exquisite Venetian-style palazzo houses gorgeous paintings from the Italian Renaissance and Dutch Golden Age paintings.
+If you're an art lover, the Isabella Stewart Gardner Museum is a must visit attraction in Boston Massachusetts.
+The museum is housed in an exquisite Venetian-style palazzo.
+The collection includes old master paintings from the Italian Renaissance and Dutch Golden Age paintings.
 And it's mostly the work of one extraordinary woman -- Isabella Stewart Gardner.

 She was a maverick, especially in a day when women were supposed to be seen and not heard.
 She collected what she wanted, traveled where she wanted, and wore what she wanted — even if it caused a scandal.
 She was full of elan, verve, and could even be a tad eccentric.